[an error occurred while processing this directive]

 Remote

-Not only is it important to keep files secured but also to be able to get to them remotely.
-This involved looking for and attempting to build a secure VPN (Virtual Private Network) that used 128-168 bit encryption, was Unix based, ran on multiple platforms, worked with NAT (Network Address Translation), packets could be port forwarded, and would compile on OS X.
+Not only is it important to keep files secure but also to be able to get to them remotely.
+This involved looking for and attempting to build a secure VPN (Virtual Private Network) that uses 128-168 bit encryption, is Unix based, runs on multiple platforms, works with NAT (Network Address Translation), port forwards packets, and compiles on OS X.

 Enter OpenVPN (http://openvpn.sourceforge.net), which compiles and runs on Mac OS X, OpenBSD, FreeBSD, NetBSD, and Linux.
 After compiling, writing the config files, and port forwarding a UDP port from my router at home to the Mac, it worked on the first shot.

-Mac OS X support is currently considered experimental by OpenVPN, but continues to work flawlessly.
+Mac OS X support is currently considered experimental by OpenVPN, but it continues to work flawlessly.

 Gaming